Carob: Ecology

 The carob genus, Ceratonia, belongs to the legume family, Fabaceae, and is believed to be an archaic remnant of a part of this family now generally considered extinct.
 It grows well in warm temperate and subtropical areas, and tolerates hot and humid coastal areas.
 As a xerophyte (drought-resistant species), carob is well adapted to the conditions of the Mediterranean region with just 250 to 500 mm of rainfall per year.

-Carob trees can survive long periods of drought, but to grow fruit, they need 500 to 550 mm of rainfall per year.
+Carob trees can survive long periods of drought, but in order to grow fruit they need 500 to 550 mm of rainfall per year.
 They prefer well-drained, sandy loams and are intolerant of waterlogging, but the deep root systems can adapt to a wide variety of soil conditions and are fairly salt-tolerant (up to 3% in soil).
 After being irrigated with saline water in the summer, carob trees could possibly recover during winter rainfalls.
 In some experiments, young carob trees were capable of basic physiological functions under high-salt conditions (40 mmol NaCl/L).

 Not all legume species can develop a symbiotic relationship with rhizobia to make use of atmospheric nitrogen.
-It remains unclear if carob trees have this ability: Some findings suggest that it is not able to form root nodules with rhizobia, while in another more recent study, trees have been identified with nodules containing bacteria believed to be from the genus Rhizobium.
+It remains unclear whether carob trees have this ability; some findings suggest that it is not able to form root nodules with rhizobia, while in another more recent study, trees have been identified with nodules containing bacteria believed to be from the genus Rhizobium.
 However, a study measuring the ^{15}N-signal (isotopic signature) in the tissue of the carob tree did not support the theory that carob trees naturally use atmospheric nitrogen.